A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 - fats negatively affect the excretion of urates from the body;

-However, given the high demand child's body in plastic material, in a diet with NAD, it is dangerous to reduce the proportion of animal protein, although it is necessary to limit the intake as much as possible:
+However, given the high need child's body in plastic material, in a diet with NAD it is dangerous to reduce the proportion of animal protein, although it is necessary to limit intake as much as possible:

-- meat of young animals, poultry and offal (kidneys, heart, liver, lungs, brain, black and liver sausage), as they contain a large amount of purines.
+- meat of young animals, poultry and offal (kidneys, heart, liver, lungs, brain, blood and liver sausage), since they contain a large amount of purines.
 Preference is given to the meat of adult animals and birds (beef, lean pork, rabbit, chicken, turkey) in boiled form;

 — legumes (peas, soybeans, beans, beans);